SebastianBrazil/WeatherAppNextJS/README.md

 3/29/24

-Weber app :)
+Weather App Rebuild

-Designed in 1920 by 1080 px.
-Desc
+Designed in 1920 by 1080 px, and 425 by 700px.
+This is a weather app, built in Next.js.
+While considered a rebuild, it is using a different style template as the previous weather app that was created.

 3/22/24: Created the weber app Next.js files.
 Added the background.
 3/25/24: Added some text.
 Was looking over old Weather API assignment - never actually finished it, though it was generally functional.